Ms Pac-Man Competition

 |CoboPac||University of Würzburg, Germany||5790|

 The full results are shown below (see note above about the Kim entry).

 The winning entry is the one that achieved the highest score given ten runs each.
-The averages are also shown for interest, and it so happens that sorting by high score or by average leads to the same ranking in this case.
+The averages are also shown for interest, and this time the winning entry had only the third-highest average.

 When you have a technique that works well, you may want to write it up as a paper for the IEEE Transactions on Computational Intelligence and AI in Games.